xunboo/Team-6/Colorization/README.md

 ## Acknowledgements

-We would like to thank Richard Zhang and his project [Colorful Image Colorization](http://richzhang.github.io/colorization/) as well as Foam Liu for giving us background information, training data, as well as many parts of training pipeline that helped us on this project.
+We would like to thank Richard Zhang and his project [Colorful Image Colorization](http://richzhang.github.io/colorization/) as well as [Foam Liu](https://github.com/foamliu/Colorful-Image-Colorization) for giving us background information, training data, architecture suggestions, as well as many parts of training pipeline that helped us on this project.